SiamVGG: Visual Tracking using Deeper Siamese Networks: Proposed Solution

 \subsubsection{Network Configuration}

 We illustrate the proposed network configuration in Table~\ref{table:siamvgg}.
 By removing the fully-connected layers, we keep the first 10 layers from VGG-16 and make the last layer a $1 \times 1$ kernel as the output.
 There are two reasons for us to choose VGG-16 as the backbone network.
-The first reason is that we need to implement a CNN without using padding layers, which is a restriction of using most of the up-to-date CNNs, such as ResNet (with shortcut connections between layers) and GoogLeNet (with Inception modules), since padding operations are required in these networks.
-While the other reason is the great adaptability of VGG-like networks which allows us to adapt them from image classification to object tracking.
+The first reason is that we need to implement a CNN without using padding, which prevents us from using most of the up-to-date CNNs, such as ResNet (with shortcut connections between layers) and GoogLeNet (with Inception modules), since padding operations are required in these networks.
+The second reason is due to the great adaptability of VGG-like networks which allows us to adapt them from image classification to object tracking.
 To be more specific, these networks can be pre-trained on classification datasets, and then adapted to tracking tasks.